gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 his hair before thumping the little door drum.
 "Enter," a deep voice said.

 "Oh…" Erileine gasped.
-They were in the Grand Hall---the *Grand Hall*.
+They were in the Grand Hall—the *Grand Hall*.
 One entire wall was a single enormous window.
 Below it, the Hardeck dropped vertically to the steep cliff that formed the mountain's leading edge.
 The great window curved slightly, so if you